 In some cases drill a drain hole to get rid of pesky puddles.
 Only watch out for insects looking for a place to nest in the holes.

 Now that you have some general tips and guidelines you can get into the basic ramps on these other pages.
-Each one will have some diagrams and instructions on how to build the ramp efficiently.
-I will even throw in a cost estimate to see if it helps you out.
-The ramps I will cover soon are:
+Each one will have some diagrams and instructions on how to build the ramp.
+Get out these ramps:

 Rail, Ledge, Jump Ramp, Quarterpipe, and Halfpipe.
-This is all coming eventually.
+Good Luck!